Contribute to Quality Animal Welfare

 Contact help

-After the application of first aid treatment and the animal is stabilised, the next very important step is to seek advice from a veterinarian or wildlife rescue centre.
+Following the provision of any essential first aid, it is essential to seek advice from veterinarian or wildlife rescue centre.
 The animal has a much greater chance of survival and rehabilitation if it is passed on to trained carers as soon as possible as they can provide:

 - Specialised dietary requirements in appropriate quantities and feeding intervals.